 The Exploring Physical Computing in Schools (EPICS) project is a five-year, mixed methods project investigating physical computing and the BBC micro:bit in primary schools.
 We are working together with schools to find out the longer-term impact of using physical computing activities.
 We are now at the stage where we would like your help to find out about how you’ve been getting on with physical computing.

-This summer we would like to hear from teachers and pupils in Years 3, 4 or 5 (England/Wales) and Primary 4, 5 or 6 (Scotland/Northern Ireland).
+This autumn we would like to hear from teachers and pupils in Years 3, 4 or 5 (England/Wales) and Primary 4, 5 or 6 (Scotland/Northern Ireland).

 For this, we would like you to deliver a short micro:bit activity to your class and then have them answer some questions about the activity that just took place.
 We’d also like you to fill in a teacher questionnaire as well.
 Both pupil and teacher questionnaires can be filled in on paper or online, whichever you prefer.